 The Company is also subject to credit risk from its accounts receivable related to product sales as it extends credit based on an evaluation of the customer's financial condition, and collateral is not required.
 Management monitors its exposure to accounts receivable by periodically evaluating the collectability of the account receivable based on a variety of factors including the length of time the receivables are past due, the financial health of the customer and historical experience.
-Based upon the review of these factors, the Company recorded no allowance for doubtful accounts at December 31, 2020 or 2019.
-The accounts receivable balance at December 31, 2020 and 2019 and product sales revenue recognized during the year ended December 31, 2020 and 2019 consist of sales to and amounts due from AmerisourceBergen Corporation, Cardinal Health Services and McKesson Corporation for sales of the Company's Biorphen product.
-The December 31, 2020 accounts receivable balance and sales in 2020 also include sales to and amounts due from AnovoRx for sales of the Company's Alkindi Sprinkle product which launched in December 2020.
+Based upon the review of these factors, the Company recorded no allowance for doubtful accounts at December 31, 2022 or 2021.
+The accounts receivable balance at December 31, 2022 and 2021 and product sales revenue recognized during the year ended December 31, 2022 and 2021 consist of sales to and amounts due from AmerisourceBergen Corporation, Cardinal Health Services and McKesson Corporation for sales of the Company's Biorphen product.
+The December 31, 2022 accounts receivable balance and sales in 2022 also include amounts due from AnovoRx for sales of the Company's ALKINDI SPRINKLE® product and its Carglumic Acid product.
+AnovoRx sales made up 45.5% of 2022 total net revenues and 79.8% of net accounts receivable as of December 31, 2022, and 9.0% of 2021 total net revenues and 6.4% of net accounts receivable as of December 31, 2021.